-If flies are all over your flowers, either indoor or out, several common types may be the culprit.
+If flies are all over your flowers, either indoors or out, several common types may be the culprit.
 You might be used to grabbing the fly swatter to get rid of houseflies, but other measures are necessary to protect your flowers from sometimes harmful flies.
 Not all flies are harmful, so you may want to leave them be.
-Depending on the flies, there are several reasons why they may be all over your flowers.
+Depending on the types of flies, there are several reasons why they may be all over your flowers.

-Whiteflies damage your plants, sucking sap from the leaves.
-They resemble tiny moths that are about 1/16 to 1/10 inch long.
-Whitefly infestations quickly spread.
 To get rid of them, clip off the foliage most infested and dispose of it.
 Hosing off the plants to remove the whiteflies can also help.
 Use yellow sticky fly traps or vacuum the insects.
-Insecticides often do not work on whiteflies, as they often build up a resistance to the chemicals, and the chemicals can kill beneficial insects that help keep whiteflies and other damaging pests under control.
+Insecticides often don't work on whiteflies, as they may build up a resistance to the chemicals, and the chemicals can kill beneficial insects that help keep whiteflies and other damaging pests under control.